Section 245: Vehicle and transportation services

 The Motor Pool, located in the Central Services Building, is open from 7 a.m. to 5 p.m., Monday through Friday.

-A. Daily lease: Customers may reserve cars, station wagons, mini-vans, vans, trucks and other vehicles (telephone (517) 353-5280).
+A. Daily rental: Customers may reserve cars, suv's, mini-vans, vans, trucks and other vehicles (telephone (517) 353-5280).
 An approved Pre-trip authorization and emergency contact form and valid driver license are required to pick up a vehicle.
 Electronic travel authorization will be availble soon.

-C. Long-term lease: Long-term use of a vehicle may be arranged with a Request for Long Term Lease of a University Vehicle (Form 0-12491).
+C. Long-term lease: Long-term use of a vehicle may be arranged with a Request for Long Term Lease of a University Vehicle Form.
 Specific questions should be directed to the Motor Pool (517) 353-5280.

 III.
 Charter bus service